 It's not that you can never, ever ask how much a job pays, it's just that it's considered a no-no in the initial interview phase.
 It's sort of like when you have a first date and you ask how much the other person earns as soon as she or he says hello.
 It's rude and makes it seem like you're only interested in a second date based on annual earnings.
 The employer wants to know that you're drawn to the job and the company, not just a paycheck.

-Editor's note: You can research your worth using LiveCareer's salary calculator.
-And if you're still re-tooling your resume for other jobs you're applying for, consider putting LiveCareer's free resume builder to use.
+Editor's note: If you're still re-tooling your resume for other jobs you're applying for, consider putting LiveCareer's free resume builder to use.